RCL Benziger: End of 19th century

-Upon the retirement of Charles and Nicholas Benziger in 1860, the business was continued by three of Charles' sons (Charles, Martin and J.N.
-Adelrich) and three of Nicholas' sons (Nicholas, Adelrich and Louis).
+Upon the retirement of Charles and Nicholas Benziger in 1860, the business was continued by three of Charles's sons (Charles, Martin, and J.N.
+Adelrich) and three of Nicholas's sons (Nicholas, Adelrich, and Louis).
 Under this third generation, the different branches of the house were further developed, with chromolithography and other modern printing methods added.
 In 1867, the Alte und Neue Welt, the first illustrated popular Catholic German magazine on a large scale, was begun.
 A number of illustrated Catholic family books and a series of schoolbooks were produced, including a Bible history in 12 languages, together with prayer books by well-known authors.
 Between 1880 and 1895, a fourth generation took control of the business, and the firm name was changed to Benziger and Company.

 Expansion to the United States

 Although Benziger Brothers had established offices in New York City in 1853, the company's development as a publishing house did not begin until 1860 when J.N.
 Adelrich Benziger and Louis Benziger took charge.
 In 1860, offices were opened in Cincinnati and in 1887, one in Chicago.
-The publishing of English Catholic books was vigorously undertaken, and the company's catalog covered the field of devotional, educational and juvenile literature, as well as works of a theological theme.
+The publishing of English Catholic books was vigorously undertaken, and the company's catalog covered the field of devotional, educational, and juvenile literature, as well as works of a theological theme.
 Benziger was not only a publishing house but a liturgical-supply factory.
 The American firm of Benziger Brothers is now independent of the Swiss house.
 The Holy See conferred on the firm the title "Printers to the Holy Apostolic See" in 1867.

 20th and 21st century

 United States

 In 1968, Benziger's American business was acquired by Crowell-Collier Macmillan (later to become Macmillan, Inc.), and the following year, its headquarters were moved to California.
-In 1971, it was merged with three other companies: Bruce Publishing, founded in Milwaukee in the 1890s, P. J. Kenedy & Sons of New York (excluding the Official Catholic Directory) and Glencoe Press, which began in Beverly Hills in 1966.
+In 1971, it was merged with three other companies: Bruce Publishing, founded in Milwaukee in the 1890s, P. J. Kenedy & Sons of New York (excluding the Official Catholic Directory), and Glencoe Press, which began in Beverly Hills in 1966.
 In July 2007, the Benziger name and product line were purchased from McGraw-Hill (which had acquired Macmillan's educational division) by CFM Publishing and merged with Texas-based Catholic publisher RCL (Resources for Christian Living), founded in 1964 by Richard C. Leach, to form RCL Benziger.
 The new company is now headquartered in Cincinnati as it was in the 19th century.
 In 2016, RCL Benziger was sold to Kendall Hunt Publishing.